 Dating from 1865 and recently restored, the building exterior is quite impressive and nice to see, but the market is also worth a quick visit inside.
 Inside, you’ll find market stands selling fruit, vegetables, and all kinds of regional specialties.

 TIP: Adjacent to the market and right above the river, there’s a nice outdoor restaurant, La Terrasse du Marché.
-It’s a lovely place for lunch, but it’s so small and so busy that you should probably reserve in advance on their website if you want to eat here.
+It’s a lovely place for lunch, but it’s so small and so busy that you should probably reserve in advance on their website if you want to be sure to find a table here.

 Good to know: The covered market is open daily except for Mondays.
 On Thursday, there’s an outside market as well.